LisaHackett97/HiddenIrishTravels/TESTING.md

 }
 Using dev tools id'd what to be targeted

-Was using the toor color irish green for card reval, used color picker to change the transparency but then you could see txt on card. used color picker to choose a different shade of the gree, Not giving any transparency settings
+Was using the root color irish green for card reval, used color picker to change the transparency but then you could see txt on card. used color picker to choose a different shade of the green. could not use any transparency settings

-session user set up on nav bar, cannot access recommendations dropdown. needed to crrect data target. ok now
+Session user set up on nav bar, cannot access recommendations dropdown.
+I needed to correct the data target, issue resolved

-losed app while still logged in.
-When re-opened, was still showing logged in.
-Need to show logged out page onload?? session cookies cleared when full browser window closed but not when tab closed
+Closed app while still logged in.
+When re-opened, was still showing logged in. session cookies cleared when full browser window closed but not when tab closed.
+Timer

-Looking at lendght of text for details and how it appears on small screens!!
+Looking at length of text for details and how it appears on small screens!!
+Need to change to list, decrease font size